calibrain/calibre-web-automated-book-downloader/readme.md

 - When enabled, all requests that require Cloudflare bypass are sent to your external resolver service.
 - The application communicates with the resolver using its API.
-- This approach can improve reliability and performance, especially if your external resolver is optimized or shared across multiple applications.

 #### Configuration